 The Airoh GP500 comes with a double-d ring fastener (as do most track-focused helmets).
 It comes with a 2 year warranty.

 If you’re looking for a racebike helmet but don’t want to pay top dollar, then the Airoh GP500 is worth a look.
 It’s got a decent spec – including Pinlock Max Vision antifog insert ready, Airoh’s version of EQRS, a locking tear off-ready visor and loads of vents for long days at the circuit.

 It might be lacking the brand of the big boys, but it’s lacking their big price ticket too.
-We’re not sure how well it’ll perform in an accident given it’s not been tested by SHARP (though Airoh has a reasonable history of decent scores when their helmets have been tested – see safety section above) but if you’re working on a tight budget but want a track helmet, then the GP500 might well do the job.
+It’s also slightly let down by its SHARP safety rating too (3 stars out of max 5) but if you’re working on a tight budget but want a track helmet, then the GP500 might well do the job.